About the Center to Advance Racial Equity Policy

-While focused on racial equity, center activities will emphasize the intersection of race with other factors such as ethnicity, age, economic status, gender and gender identity, geography, health status and disability, and sexual orientation.
+While focused on racial equity, center activities will emphasize the intersection of race with other factors such as ethnicity, age, economic status, gender and gender identity, geography, health status and disability, religious background, and sexual orientation.

 RAND is in the process of searching for a director to lead this new center, finalizing by early 2021.
 The director will have a track record in racial equity systems and policy research, including engaging diverse stakeholder groups and conducting outreach in areas such as community-building and dissemination of research and analysis findings.